SilkRose/Pony/stories/script-kitty/script-kitty.md

 # Script Kitty

+## Control Flow

 Rarity set down the box containing her new 'smart' coffee machine.
 The side of the box boasted about its many features and how it connects to the internet.

 Fluttershy carefully cut the tape at the top of the box.
-She was helping Rarity setup the new coffee machine.
+She was helping Rarity setup her new coffee machine.

 The two girls worked together to pull the machine out of its box, causing the Styrofoam protection to fall to the wayside.